Is using generative AI ethical? The questions we’re asking as a B Corp

 It’s not a straightforward answer.
 An article in Harvard Business Review stated that “the legal implications of using generative AI are still unclear, particularly in relation to copyright infringement, ownership of AI-generated works, and unlicensed content in training data.”

-How should values-led businesses respond to generative AI?
+How should values-led businesses use generative AI?

 So what should we do?
 Well, we can only say what we at RH&Co are doing, which is staying informed, actively seeking out a variety of viewpoints, experimenting and testing, and keeping an open mind.